aparimita755/aparimita755.github.io/_pages/about.md

 ## About me
 Greetings!
 I am a Ph.D. graduate from the [Civil Engineering department](https://iitg.ac.in/civil/site) of  [Indian Institute of Technology Guwahati](https://iitg.ac.in/).

 I have a B.Tech.
 (Bachelor of Technology) degree in Civil Engineering from [IGIT Sarang](https://igitsarang.ac.in/) and a M.Tech.
 (Master of Technology) degree in Water Resources Engineering and Management from [IIT Guwahati](https://iitg.ac.in/).
-During my Ph.D. at IIT Guwahati, I worked on characterizing the hydraulic and retention properties of unsaturated and near-saturated soils using experimental and numerical modelling.Through this research, I was able to establish that transient flow measurements from disc infiltrometers offer a rapid, non-intrusive, and non-invasive way for accurately quantifying the soil hydraulic and retention characteristics.
+During my Ph.D. at IIT Guwahati, I worked on characterizing the hydraulic and retention properties of unsaturated and near-saturated soils using experimental and numerical modelling.This research offered a rapid, non-intrusive, and non-invasive means for accurately quantifying the soil hydraulic and retention characteristics using transient flow measurements from disc infiltrometers.

 ## [Updates]